dijkstracula/solvent/paper/report.md

-As the stronger the formula, the more precise the type, so we might hope that the strongest possible formula -- conjoining the cross product of qualifiers with scope constriants -- would produce the most qualified liquid type.
+As the stronger the formula, the more precise the type, so we might hope that the strongest possible formula -- conjoining the cross product of qualifiers with scope constraints -- would produce the most qualified liquid type.
 However, it's clear that the formula is too strong: `v = x` contradicts `v < x`.
 Intuitively: removing `v < x`, and any other contradictory clause, ought to yield a formula that _does_ satisfy the subtyping relation.
 This happens to